How To Name Your Business?

 THE NGO'S NAME: Check to see if the proposed name of the organisation is already in use.
 Check with the local government registry or similar agency/board to see if your proposed name is already taken.
 It may be necessary to provide two or three optional names for the NGO!
 This also applies to the logo of the NGO, if you plan to use one.

 REGISTERING OR INCORPORATING WITH THE LOCAL AUTHORITY: It will be necessary to incorporate the organisation within its given local government/agency by writing and filing the necessary forms.
-In larger cites and towns in India, there could be and normally are separate authorities for registrations of Societies (Registrar of Co-operative Societies, trust (Charity Commissioner) and Companies (Registrar of Companies).
+In larger cities and towns in India, there could be and normally are separate authorities for registrations of Societies (Registrar of Co-operative Societies, trust (Charity Commissioner) and Companies (Registrar of Companies).
 However, in smaller towns and district headquarters, there could just be one Registrar who is common for all of these duties.
 So you will need to find out the local authority responsible for registration of your type of organisation at your location.

 In most other countries also, there are specialized departments or officers within local governments that deal with registering an NGO (which may also be called by other different names: non-profit organisation, voluntary organisation, people's organisation, etc.)